 Benson is a very small town located in the state of North Carolina.
 With a population of 3,591 people and three constituent neighborhoods, Benson is the 234th largest community in North Carolina.

-Benson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Benson is a town of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Benson who work in teaching (12.23%), management occupations (11.32%), and sales jobs (8.68%).
+Unlike some towns, Benson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Benson are a mix of both white- and blue-collar jobs.
+Overall, Benson is a town of professionals, service providers, and managers.
+There are especially a lot of people living in Benson who work in management occupations (15.67%), teaching (13.56%), and maintenance occupations (8.71%).

-Benson is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Benson does not have a public transit system used by locals to get to and from work.

-The overall education level of Benson is somewhat higher than in the average US city of 21.84%: 27.93% of adults 25 and older in the town have at least a bachelor's degree.
+The population of Benson overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Benson, 24.81% have at least a bachelor's degree.

 Benson is an extremely ethnically-diverse town.
 The people who call Benson home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Benson residents report their race to be White, followed by Black or African-American.
 Benson also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 30.25% of the town’s residents.
-Important ancestries of people in Benson include Scots-Irish, Irish, Scottish, and German.
+People of Hispanic or Latino origin account for 32.58% of the town’s residents.
+Important ancestries of people in Benson include Irish, German, Scots-Irish, and Italian.

 The most common language spoken in Benson is English.
 Other important languages spoken here include Spanish and Hindi.